William Law (Canadian politician)

 He was born in Belfast, Ireland and came to Yarmouth, Nova Scotia in October 1847.
 Two years later, Law moved to Oxford, Massachusetts; he returned to Yarmouth in 1855.
 In 1854, he married Mary A. Brown.
+With Brown he had a son Bowman Brown Law.
 His firm, William Law and Company was involved in shipping and insurance.
 Law also served as a justice of the peace.
 He married Annie T. Gilman in 1900 after the death of his first wife.
 He was named to the province's Legislative Council in 1901 and served until his death later that year in Yarmouth.